Things to See & Do

-Fill your days with Juneau attractions, unique shopping, dining, arts, heritage and endless outdoor adventure
+Fill your days in Juneau with activities like shopping, dining, arts, heritage and endless outdoor adventures.

 So what's there to see and do in Juneau?
 Plenty.
 We hope you're planning to stay awhile – it's the best way to maximize your adventure in Alaska!

 Whether your idea of fun is a day of shopping followed by a night of hoisting brews with the locals, or an exhilarating outdoor adventure followed by a great dinner featuring the day's fresh catch, there are plenty of things to do in Juneau.